Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 They're just kidnapped off the street.

-I think you could certainly say Israeli civilians in Gaza are hostages, but IDF soldiers who are picked up on October 7th fighting in tanks and uniform, who were picked up and taken, those are usually prisoners of war.
+I think you could certainly say Israeli civilians in Gaza are hostages, but IDF soldiers who were picked up on October 7th fighting in tanks and uniform, who were picked up and taken, those are usually prisoners of war.

 Hostages are the people held in these dungeons with no due process, no charges of any kind.